-Studying history of art at the University of Maine will prepare you for our media-rich world through its emphasis on visual culture.
-This will open up opportunities for further study in the field as well as related fields, including anthropology, communications, museum studies, arts administration, arts journalism, filmmaking and studio art.
+The Art History major at the University of Maine prepares students for our media-rich and symbolic world by emphasizing the analysis and critique of visual culture.
+The major opens up opportunities for graduate study in the field and prepares students for careers in related fields as well, including anthropology, communications, museum studies, gallery work, arts administration, arts journalism, filmmaking, and studio art.

-The Department of Art offers the Bachelor of Arts degree in History of Art.
+The Department of Art offers the Bachelor of Arts degree in Art History.
 Students begin the program with two introductory courses that survey historically significant objects and monuments – including paintings, prints, drawings, sculptures, pottery, photographs, film and video, and architecture – from ancient times to the present.
-These introductory courses consider the form, content and meaning of these works in terms of their social, political, economic, philosophical and cultural contexts.
-From its foundation courses through its highest-level seminars, History of Art at the University of Maine stands out for its emphasis on theory, diverse methodologies and the epistemology of the discipline.
+These introductory courses consider the form, content, and meaning of these works in terms of their social, political, economic, philosophical, and cultural contexts.
+From its foundation courses through its highest-level seminars, Art History at the University of Maine stands out for its emphasis on theory, diverse methodologies, and the epistemology of the discipline.

 A strong awareness of the historiography of the field is instilled from the introductory courses onward.
 The curriculum stresses research by teaching students in the introductory courses the essential value of primary sources and peer-reviewed secondary sources as they work through their studies.
 Building on this first-year experience, second-year courses focus on how to collaboratively develop important questions, present research in formal writing assignments and oral presentations, and meet the discipline’s professional standards.
 Upper-level seminars engage students in open discussions of their research as it unfolds, leading to focused research essays.
 Two upper-level seminars dedicated to the principal underpinnings of the field – art theory and criticism and critical methodologies – engage students in critical thinking about the discipline itself.
 For their capstone experience, students present a research paper to the public for open commentary, preparing them well for participating in professional conferences.

-The required introductory studio course will expose students directly to issues of artistic creativity, an essential component to understanding the History of Art.
+The required introductory studio course will expose students directly to issues of artistic creativity, an essential component to understanding Art History.
 Transfer credits will be accepted for one hundred level courses only.

-There are many internship opportunities for students majoring or minoring in History of Art.
+There are many internship opportunities for students majoring or minoring in Art History.
 Our students have worked as interns at the Portland Museum of Art, the University of Maine Museum of Art, the Hudson Museum, and local galleries such as the Aucocisco Gallery in Portland.
-In addition, History of Art students have participated in conferences, including the Maine Medieval and Renaissance Conference and national conferences, such as the Neo-Platonic Studies Conference and the National Honors Colleges Conference.
-History of Art students also have been active participants in the College of Liberal Arts and Sciences Undergraduate Research Awards conference.
+In addition, Art History students have participated in conferences, including the Maine Medieval and Renaissance Conference and national conferences, such as the Neo-Platonic Studies Conference and the National Honors Colleges Conference.
+Art History students also have been active participants in the College of Liberal Arts and Sciences Undergraduate Research Awards conference.
 Some recent undergraduate and graduate research topics include: “Kandinsky and Science”; “Momentary Momentum: A Case Study for Museum Theory”; “Duchamp, Audience, and the Limits of Art”; “Goya’s Black Paintings”; “Chavin Weaving Identities”; “The Road to Campostello: Progressive Pilgrimage Narratives”; and “Diversions of Pleasure: Early Islamic Courts (661 –1000CE).”

 Student Groups and Awards

-History of art students have several opportunities to win Department of Art awards, including:
+Art History students have several opportunities to win Department of Art awards, including:

 - Vincent Hartgen Award, which grants funds for research travel, the University of Maine Museum of Art Internship, which allows students to intern at the university’s museum as part of their coursework or capstone project.